Pipes of War

 ‘Then he will enjoy it just as much as I would.’

-‘Not today,’ he replied as he removed his fake grey goatee beard, which he wore partly as a disguise and partly because he’d never been able to grow an actual beard and liked how he looked with the fake facial hair.
+‘Wasn’t too much trouble.
+I was able to disrupt the airflow with my soap and after that it was just a case of punching him real hard,’ he replied as he removed his fake grey goatee beard, which he wore partly as a disguise and partly because he’d never been able to grow an actual beard and liked how he looked with the fake facial hair.

 ‘What did he say?’
 HyJean asked the captain without even looking around.